 When looking for a property to rent, it is important that you choose a landlord and letting agent that is regulated by a Professional Body and that you can trust.
 Andrew Craig is regulated by RICS and Andrew Craig FRICS is also a member of the Association of Residential Letting Agents (ARLA).
 Being a member of both RICS and ARLA means that we are regulated and we adhere to the Rules of Conduct of both professional bodies.

 The first step to finding a property to rent is to register your interest with us and tell us what your requirements are so that we can narrow your search and find the right property for you.
-To do this call 0800 350 350.
+To do this call your local branch or complete the ‘Arrange a Viewing’ field on each property details page.
 We will then keep you updated when properties that match your requirements come on the market.

-Once you have placed an offer on a property and the Landlord is willing to accept your offer, you will be required to pay a tenant referencing fee which will hold the property and it will be taken off the market whilst we do reference checks.
-Click here to see all fees involved with renting out a property
+Once you have placed an offer on a property and the Landlord is willing to accept your offer, you will be required to sign a Holding Deposit Agreement (click HERE for a copy) and pay a Holding Deposit.
+Upon receipt of this deposit, we will mark the property as ‘Under Offer’ and will not accept any more holding deposits, whilst your offer is proceeding.

 A Tenancy Agreement is a legally binding document that sets out the terms of the tenancy.
 Your Tenancy Agreement will be an Assured Shorthold Tenancy Agreement which will include the tenancy start date, the duration of the tenancy, how much rent you will have to pay and how often, your rights as a tenant and your landlord's responsibilities.

-Once the Tenancy Agreement has been signed, the Damage Deposit, Set up Fee, and one month's rent has been paid, you will then be given the keys to your property and you will be able to move in.
+Once the Tenancy Agreement has been signed and the monies detailed above have been paid, you will then be given the keys to your property and you will be able to move in.

 After you have moved into the property, if the property is managed by us then you will deal with us if you have any queries or problems.
 You will be allocated a dedicated Property Manager who will be your point of contact throughout your tenancy.
 If the property is not managed by us then you will be in direct contact with the Landlord.